How to Fix | Clonezilla Failed to Clone Bad Sectors

 Free Download

-For Windows 11/10/8/7
+Support Windows 11/10/8/7

-Why Hard Drives Get Bad Sectors?
+Why Does Hard Drive Get Bad Sectors

-Generally, there are two kinds of bad sectors, one is the physical bad sector (hard bad sector), and the other is the logical bad sector (soft bad sector).
+Generally, there are two kinds of bad sectors: one is the physical bad sector (hard bad sector), and the other is the logical bad sector (soft bad sector).
 The head of the hard disk drive is damaged, the dust has fallen on that sector, the flash memory unit of the solid-state drive is worn out, or other defects or wear problems may cause hard bad sectors to appear.

 related articles